DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/data-shaping/filtering.md

 You can specify a Visible Data Filter to limit displayed data.
 This filter type does not filter underlying data used in calculations or intermediate level aggregations.

-Open a dashboard item's [Filters](../ui-elements/dashboard-item-menu.md) menu, go to the **Visible Data Filter** section and click **Edit** to invoke the Filter Editor where you can specify a condition:
+Open a dashboard item's [Filters](../ui-elements/dashboard-item-menu.md) menu, go to the **Visible Data Filter** section and click **Edit** to invoke the Filter Editor, where you can specify a condition:

 ![web-invoke-visible-data-filter](../../../images/web-invoke-visible-data-filter.png)